kyverno/website/content/en/docs/Tracing/jaeger-walkthrough.md

 ---
-title: Tracing Tutorial with Jaeger
+title: "Tracing Tutorial with Jaeger"
+description: >
-description: A short proof-of-concept tutorial of tracing using Jaeger.
+    A short proof-of-concept tutorial of tracing using Jaeger.
 weight: 10
 ---